 Facilities: None at the tower; however, there are toilets at La Rocque beach

 Dog friendly?: Dogs are not allowed at the tower or on guided walks.

 Essential equipment: Wellies, waterproofs and your camera.

-Accessibility: The Seymour Tower walk is over very uneven terrain and you may need to wade through gullies.
-The granite steps up to Seymour tower are steep and very uneven.
+Accessibility: The Seymour Tower walk is over uneven terrain, and you may need to wade through gullies.
+The granite steps up to Seymour Tower are steep and very uneven.